M-Media-Group/le-chat/docs/src/content/docs/your-first-conversation.md

 ```php
 $message = $recipient->sendMessageTo($sender, 'I am fine, thank you!');
 ```
-Laravel Chat will automatically find the correct chatroom for the participants and send the message.
+Le Chat will automatically find the correct chatroom for the participants and send the message.

 ## Adding a third participant